There is nothing like the Masters.

 What Bobby Jones created in 1934 has grown into one of the world’s most beloved sporting events with indelible images, customs and ceremonies.

-We've seeded what we believe are the top 16 Masters traditions and you get to vote for your favorites of the Masters Tradition Match Play.
+We've seeded the top 16 Masters traditions and you get to vote for your favorites and an overall winner of the Masters Tradition Match Play.
 And, yes, landmarks aren't technically 'traditions,' but they a part of the fabric of this event, so they have been included.

 Round 2 voting will begin April 5; Final-four voting on April 8; the championship match on April 10, and the winner will be revealed April 12.
 You can read up on the contenders and vote below: